Auto Body Diminished Value

 How to file a diminished value claim

 I would not suggest doing this on your own.
-The first steps is to find a diminished value expert.
+The first step is to find a diminished value expert.
 In addition, These experts are experienced appraisers and know how to deal with insurance company adjusters.
 Collision Safety Consultants is a local company that we have utilized.

 Know your rights, it is your right to file a claim

 The insurance company of the At-Fault party will tell you other wise.
 However, if you meet the three requirements, plain and simple, you are owed compensation for the loss in value your vehicle has suffered.
 In addition, There are tactics that insurance companies will use to fight your claim.
 Unless you are experienced in this i would suggest hiring someone who is.